gauravk95/bubble-navigation/README.md

     </com.gauravk.bubblenavigation.BubbleNavigationLinearView>
 ```
 #### Using BubbleToggleView
 BuggleToogleView is designed to work as a child component for the `BubbleNavigationLinearView and BubbleNavigationConstraintView`.
-This view can be used independently - you may use it for your own implementation of NavigationBar or create new UI components.
+This view can be used independently
+- you may use it for your own implementation of NavigationBar
+- create new UI components
+- or simply use it as toggle view

 | **attr**      | **Description**  |
 | ------------- | ------------- |